 |Tinkering Production = Skill Level + Learned Trait|

 Although tinkering is similar to Craft in many ways, it is fundamentally different in its theoretical grounding.
-Tinkering, in essence, passes for engineering and “science” in Fractured, and is thus affected by the Learned trait (gaining a bonus to production and allowing Tinkers to use the bonus downtime action that Learned provides).
+Tinkering, in essence, passes for engineering and “science” in the Forest of Doors system, and is thus affected by the Learned trait (gaining a bonus to production and allowing Tinkers to use the bonus downtime action that Learned provides).
 Also, tinkers are generalists with regards to all manner of machinery, and do not get specialties at all.
 It must be said, however, that Tinkering is generally more difficult than Craft, and has higher production and monetary costs.

 Note: Even if a tinker could technically make something with their level of the Devices ability, they might still lack the Production to do so.

 Every odd level of Tinkering gives a character access to new and strange mechanical devices, which can be created during downtime actions and in-game production periods.
 Most traps and locks require at least Basic Devices to disable.

 Through sheer, intuitive understanding of machines and complex devices, a Tinker can, once per day for every even level in this skill, call “Contrivance” to immediately resist the effects of a trap that goes off in their vicinity.
 Also, Contrivance can be used to immediately reduce the complexity of a simple, complex, or superior lock by 1 for 1 hour (this will pop simple locks and make complex locks simple, etc.).
 As well, though a Tinker cannot normally pick a lock or remove traps without tools, using this ability will allow them to do so for one device for up to an hour of work on that device alone.
 Finally, when confronted with strange devices, using this ability will allow a Tinker to activate, use, or deactivate them, depending on the situation.